Colorectal Cancer Genetic Testing

-Colon cancer genetic testing is a blood test that can tell you whether you carry rare changed, or mutated, genes that can cause colon cancer.
-Although most people who get colon cancer do not have one of these mutated genes, having them greatly increases your chance of getting colon cancer.
+Colorectal cancer genetic testing can tell you if you carry rare changed, or mutated, genes that can cause colorectal cancer.
+Although most people who get colorectal cancer do not have one of these mutated genes, having certain gene changes can increase your chance of getting colorectal cancer.

-The most common genetic changes related to colon cancer are familial adenomatous polyposis (FAP) and hereditary nonpolyposis colorectal cancer (HNPCC).
-In these conditions, screening often starts even sooner than age 40.
+The most common genetic changes related to colorectal cancer are familial adenomatous polyposis (FAP) and Lynch syndrome.
+In these conditions, screening often starts sooner than age 40.

 If you have a positive result, you will be able to take action that may help you and your family members live longer.
 This includes starting screening at a younger age and having screening tests more often.